Faculty Research Page

 Carolyn R. Bertozzi

-Howard Hughes Investigator and Professor of Biochemistry, Biophysics and Structural Biology*
+Howard Hughes Medical Institute Investigator and Professor of Biochemistry, Biophysics and Structural Biology*

 A major lesson from eukaryotic genome sequencing projects is that the absolute number of genes an organism's genome encodes is not the best parameter for defining biological complexity.
 Instead, the complex functions associated with human health and disease are determined by combinatorial expansion of genomic information in the form of posttranslational modifications.
 Of these, the most ubiquitous is glycosylation, highlighting the importance of glycobiology in the postgenomic era.
 Our research group is pursuing three major areas: (1) development of chemical tools for glycomics research; (2) investigating the roles of microbial metabolites in pathogenesis, with an emphasis on Mycobacterium tuberculosis; and (3) development of novel imaging tools using nanotechnology.